SheikhTalhaAhmed29/CC_Summer_2022/Project/Phase 1/readme.md

 ## The Language Selected: ##

-Selected language is Mini-C that has a syntax similar to C.
+Selected language is Mini-C that has a syntax similar to d.

 ## Languagae Specification: ##